 Blending in against all odds

 Choosing the proper clothing is also another factor that needs proper planning.
 You should always wear the colors of your environment.
 If you need to travel through hostile environments, you should at least know some details regarding those environments.
 When getting stuck in a forest, wearing camouflage would be the obvious choice.
-If you get stuck in the city, things change completely and you need to choose your clothing based on the environment and time of the day.
+If you get stuck in the city, things change entirely and you need to choose your clothing based on the environment and time of the day.

 The time of day is critical